ssreekanth2000/project_2/report2.md

 ![alt text](https://github.com/ssreekanth2000/project_2/blob/master/photos/inc_exe.png)

 Plotting the real income at different ages over the years could help us figure out why the confidence levels in the government change.
 Incomes for young people and the old people have changed a lot.
-This could help explain why young people's trust in the the government is the highest, because lower income people tend to trust the government more as shown in a correlation below.
+This could help explain why young people's trust in the the government is the highest, because lower income people tend to trust the government more as shown in a visualization below.

 #### Relationships to help make models for predictions

-Lets look how the dependent variables correlate with the explanatory variables in order to build regression models for predicting the trust in the government.
+Lets look how the dependent variables relate with the explanatory variables in order to build regression models for predicting the trust in the government.
 We shall use the executive branch for this analysis as repeating the same analysis for all 3 branches would be very mechanical and a relationship exists between all 3 branches.

 **Relationship between confidence levels in the army and executive branch**